erikrose/blessings/README.rst

     print term.bold_underline_green_on_yellow + 'Woo' + term.normal

-Or you can use your newly coined attribute as a wrapper, which implicitly sets everything back to normal afterward
+Or you can use your newly coined attribute as a wrapper, which implicitly sets everything back to normal afterward:

 .. code:: python